pcarleton/specification/docs/specification/2025-03-26/basic/authorization.md

 ### 1.2 Baseline tenets

-1. **MCP server developers are not security experts – do not make them do that work**.
+1. **MCP server developers are not security experts**.
 The current specification assumes that developers will be building their own authorization server.
 That is not something they ever need to do in the context of MCP servers.
 This also introduces room for serious mistakes that can lead to compromise.
 1. **MCP clients are identity provider (IdP)-agnostic**.
 We do not and will not expect clients to be "enlightened" in any capacity to support a protected MCP server.
 This will fragment the ecosystem.
    The specification explicitly assumes that clients are not enabled in any unique way to support